Perturbative Color Correlations in Double Parton Scattering: pQCD Formalism

 \subsection{Color Non-Singlet DGLAP equation}

 Consider first the conventional singlet DGLAP equation \citep{Dokshitzer1977,GL,Altarelli1977}.
-The evolution of a parton $A$ from one energy scale $k_{0}^{2}$ to another parton $B$ at scale $Q^{2}$ with a fraction of longitudinal momentum $x$ (where $Q^{2}$ is a scale at which the hard process occurs and $x$ is the Bjorken variable $x=\frac{Q^{2}}{2p\cdot q}$ for $p$ the momentum of the parent hadron) is described by the structure function $D_{A}^{B}\left(x,k_{0}^{2},Q^{2}\right)$ (in the following we'll suppress unnecessary inputs).
+The evolution of a parton A from one energy scale $k_{0}^{2}$ to another parton $B$ at scale $Q^{2}$ (the hard scale of the process) with a fraction of longitudinal momentum $x$ (the Bjorken variable, which is the fraction of longitudinal momentum of the parton compared to the parent hadron) is described by the structure function $D_{A}^{B}\left(x,k_{0}^{2},Q^{2}\right)$ (in the following we'll suppress unnecessary inputs).
+We take the hard scale $Q^{2}$ to be the transverse scale $ p_{\perp}^{2}$ (which is the transverse momentum of one of the outgoing particles squared).
+The exact choice of $Q^{2}$ gives only next to leading order effects and therefore is not within the scope of this work.
 In a physical gauge $D_{A}^{B}$ receives contributions from both real (ladder) and virtual (self energy) diagrams which result in the DGLAP equation: